myTerminal/re-write/README.md

 `source1`, `source2`, `source3`, etc. could be files or directories
 `target` should be an output file or a directory where the 're-written' file will be placed

+You can optionally use a password.
+Enter one when prompted for or just press `Enter` to skip encryption.

 ### How to un-'re-write' files

 To 'un-re-write' data from a 're-written' file to the earlier form, use the following command: